 The Science Behind Red Light Therapy for Shoulder Injuries

-Red and near-infrared light are taken up by the mitochondria within cells in tendons.
-This uptake increases the activity of the mitochondria, which releases additional adenosine triphosphate (ATP), a molecule of energy needed for cell functions.
-Once this energy is absorbed, tendon cells start to repair and regenerate, and new cells take the place of old cells to fill in the tear in the tendons.
+Red light therapy is a non-invasive method that uses low-wavelength red light to stimulate the natural healing of shoulder injuries.
+It utilizes specific wavelengths of red and near-infrared light that are absorbed by the mitochondria within cells in tendons.
+This uptake increases the activity of the mitochondria, which releases additional ATP, an energy molecule needed for cell functions.
+Once this energy is absorbed, tendon cells start to repair and regenerate.

 Red light therapy also enhances blood flow to the affected area, ensuring that tendon cells get more oxygen and nutrients.
-These nutrients are crucial for cellular respiration, a process that generates energy.
-Red light therapy also possesses anti-inflammatory effects, giving relief from inflammation.
+In addition, it triggers collagen synthesis, a critical protein necessary for repairing tendons and muscles.

 Does Red Light Therapy Work for Rotator Cuff Tears?
 What the Research Says